 Under the terms of these lease/leaseback agreements, the MTA initially received \$76.6, which was utilized as follows: The MTA paid \$59.8 to an affiliate of the third party's lender, which has the obligation to pay to the MTA an amount equal to the rent obligations under the sublease attributable to the debt service on the loan from the third party's lender.
 The obligations of the affiliate of the third party's lender are guaranteed by American International Group, Inc. The MTA used \$12.5 to purchase a Letter of Credit from an affiliate of the third party's lender, guaranteed by American International Group, Inc. The payments to the MTA under the Letter of Credit, together with the aforementioned payments from the affiliate of the third party's lender, are sufficient to pay all of the regularly scheduled rent obligations, including the cost of purchasing the third party's remaining rights at the end of the sublease period if the related purchase options are exercised.
-At December 31, 2012, the MTA has recorded a long-term capital obligation and capital asset of \$28 arising from the transaction.
+At March 31, 2013, the MTA has recorded a long-term capital obligation and capital asset of \$24 arising from the transaction.

 As a result of the downgrade of American International Group, Inc., the guarantor of the Letter of Credit, the provider of the Letter of Credit was required to pledge, and has pledged, collateral in the form of securities issued or guaranteed by the U.S. Government, including U.S. Treasury obligations and any other obligations the timely payment of principal of, and interest on, which are guaranteed by the U.S. Government and bonds, notes, debentures, obligations or other evidence of indebtedness issued and/or guaranteed by Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, Government National Mortgage Association or any other agency or instrumentality of the United States of America which are rated AAA by Standard & Poor's, which collateral has a market value in excess of the accreted value of its obligations.
-In the event of a failure of the obligor under the Letter of Credit and American International Group, Inc., as guarantor of such obligations, to perform, the transaction documents are structured to provide recourse to the securities that have been pledged as collateral for such obligations.
+In the event of a failure of the obligor under the

+Letter of Credit and American International Group, Inc., as guarantor of such obligations, to perform, the transaction documents are structured to provide recourse to the securities that have been pledged as collateral for such obligations.

-MTA has pledged additional collateral in the amount of \$3 to cover the difference between the market value of the collateral provided by American International Group, Inc. and the nominal amount of the sum of MTA's rent payments plus the optional purchase option payments.
+MTA has pledged additional collateral in the amount of \$1.9 to cover the difference between the market value of the collateral provided by American International Group, Inc. and the nominal amount of the sum of MTA's rent payments plus the optional purchase option payments.
 As American International Group, Inc. increases the value of its collateral during the period through the remaining purchase option date in 2014, the MTA collateral can be released to MTA in an equivalent amount until MTA has no further collateralization obligation.

 Leveraged Lease Transactions: Subway Cars - On September 25, 2002 and December 17, 2002 the MTA entered into four sale/leaseback transactions whereby MTA New York City Transit transferred ownership of certain MTA New York City Transit subway cars to the MTA, the MTA sold those cars to third parties, and the MTA leased those cars back from such third parties.
 The MTA subleased the cars to MTA New York City Transit.
-Three of the four leases were terminated early in December 2012 at a total cost to MTA in the amount of \$2.459 including transaction fees totaling less than \$0.3.
-The purchase option for the remaining lease has a purchase date in 2032,.
-At the lease expiration, the MTA has the option of either exercising a fixed price purchase option for the cars or returning the cars to the third party owner.
+Three of the four leases were terminated early in December 2012 at a total cost to MTA in the amount of \$2.459 including transaction fees totaling \$.3.
+The fourth lease was terminated early on February 28, 2013 and resulted in MTA receiving a payment of \$4.2.